RAF Upper Heyford: Dorchester Group ownership

 In 2009 Dorchester Group acquired Heyford Park from previous owners The North Oxfordshire Consortium, with plans to redevelop the former airfield into more than 1000 new homes alongside a new employment hub.

 In 2013 construction work commenced for the first new homes and Heyford Park Free School opened.
-The school is an all-through school for children aged 3-19 and is located in the refurbished Officer’s Mess and Specialisms Campus (the former USAF gym).
+The school is an all-through school for children aged 3–19 and is located in the refurbished Officer’s Mess and Specialisms Campus (the former USAF gym).

 In 2018 Dorchester Group submitted a new Masterplan application to Cherwell District Council to create 1600 additional homes as well as an employment hub for creative industries.

 In 2019 the newly refurbished Heritage Centre was opened by Dorchester Group displaying a range of items from the site’s history and running guided tours of the airfield, including giving access into some of the historic buildings.

-As of July 2020, there were c.2000 residents living at Heyford Park.
+As of July 2020, there were c.2,000 residents living at Heyford Park.
+In September 2024, Dorchester Living announced a scheme for a new town of 6,000 homes on the site, together with employment and leisure opportunities.